LGBTQ rights by country or territory: British Empire

 In addition to Section 377, the United Kingdom also introduced a number of laws targeting gender non-conformity throughout its colonies.
 In 1861, authorities of the North-Western Provinces (NWP) sought to enact a 'special law' against Hijra people in order to criminalise their identity.
 The Hijra were included in the Criminal Tribes Act (1871) and were monitored with the hope of eliminating their culture.
 Due to the passage of the Criminal Tribes Act (1871), Hijra people could not possess children.

 While significant progress has been made to reverse these laws, the majority of the countries of the Commonwealth of Nations, formerly known as the British Commonwealth, still criminalise sexual acts between consenting adults of the same sex and other forms of sexual orientation, gender identity and expression.
 Homosexual activity remains a criminal offence in 29 of the 56 sovereign states of the Commonwealth; and legal in only 27.
 In 3 of these states, homosexual activity is punishable by death.

 LGBTQ communities still face significant discrimination due to the influence of colonialism in former British colonies, despite these communities being accepted prior to British colonialism.
 In the Indic cultural sphere, references to a third sex can be found throughout the texts of India's religious traditions like Jainism and Buddhism as well as the Kama Sutra.
 The foundational work of Hindu law, the Manu Smriti (c.
 200 BC–200 AD) explains humans as belonging to one of three biological sexes, indicating a belief that transsexuality was an inherent trait.

 Netherlands

 In 2001, the Netherlands was the first country in the world to legalize same-sex marriage.

-Global LGBT rights maps
+Global LGBTQ rights maps

 Note that for simplicity the table below does not distinguish between 'legal' and 'lawful'.
 An action can only be legal or illegal where a specific law has been passed.